 Immigration did reach an historic high in the Netherlands in 2017, although that came after years of low immigration owing to the restrictive policies put in place when the populist right first shared power in the early 2000s.

 Immigration into Germany almost quadrupled compared to the previous year in 2015.
 Many of the asylum seekers were refugees from the wars in Afghanistan, Iraq and Syria.
-Merkel famously insisted Germany could “manage”, and on balance the assimilation of hundreds of thousands of non-Westerners into the country has been more successful than many observers (including me) anticipated, but there have been problems.
+Merkel insisted Germany could “manage”, and on balance the assimilation of hundreds of thousands of non-Westerners into the country has been more successful than many observers (including me) anticipated.
+But there have been problems.
 Non-native Germans are more likely to be on welfare, more likely to be suspects in a crime and less likely to share Western values, such as gender equality and the supremacy over secular over religious law.

 Rutte’s likely successor, Klaas Dijkhoff, belatedly tried to convince voters the liberals would balance their financial interests against the need to reduce emissions.
-Rutte himself emphasized that, rather than sharing the costs equally, consumers would pay only one-third of the transition and industry the rest.
+Rutte himself emphasized that, rather than sharing the costs equally, consumers would pay only one-third of the transition and industry two-thirds.
 It was too little, too late.

 Shaping public opinion